philtomson/c_parser_hotwright/README.md

-# C Parser with Hardware Synthesis Support
+# C Parser with support for Hotwright microcode generation

 A recursive descent C parser that builds an Abstract Syntax Tree (AST), generates Control Flow Graphs (CFG), and synthesizes hardware microcode and Verilog HDL for FPGA implementation.